-Each connection event utilizes a different, randomly-selected data channel.
+Each connection event utilizes a different randomly selected data channel.

-The maximum event length usable by the end-user application must be limited to 24 milliseconds.
-Even with a connection interval of 24 milliseconds and a single connection, a different data channel is selected such that the minimum time the same channel is used is (24ms \ 38) 912 milliseconds.
+The maximum event length usable by the end-user application must be limited to 11.25ms when at the 18dBm power level.
+Even with a connection interval of 11.25ms and a single connection, a different data channel is selected such that the minimum time the same channel is used is (11.25ms \ 37) 416.25ms.